RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5804/Datasheet/README.md

 ##### Board Dimensions

-The mechanical dimensions of the RAK5804 module is shown in Figure 7 below.
+The mechanical dimensions of the RAK5804 module are shown in **Figure 7**.

 <rk-img